TITLE 8 SOCIAL SERVICES

 (3) Written complaints: Written complaints are accepted even if the information listed below (in Paragraph 6 of Subsection B of 8.100.100.16) is incomplete.

-(4) Investigation: HSD investigates any complaints received.
+(4) Investigation: HCA investigates any complaints received.
 Individuals making complaints are told whether unlawful discrimination is found to exist and what other action may be taken by complainants who are not satisfied with the decision.

 (5) Food stamp complaint deadline: A complaint claiming unlawful discrimination in the food stamp program must be filed no later than 180 days after the date of the alleged discrimination.
 However, this deadline may be extended by the U.S. secretary of agriculture.